 PLEASE READ THE FOLLOWING INFORMATION SO YOU WILL KNOW FROM WHOM OR WHAT GROUP OF PROVIDERS HEALTH CARE MAY BE OBTAINED.
-THE MEANINGS OF WORDS AND PHRASES IN ITALICS ARE DESCRIBED IN THE SECTION OF THIS BENEFIT BOOKLET ENTITLED DEFINITIONS.
+THE MEANINGS OF WORDS AND PHRASES IN ITALICS ARE DESCRIBED IN THE SECTION OF THIS BOOKLET ENTITLED DEFINITIONS.

+Participating Providers in California

-Participating Providers.
-The claims administrator has established a network of various types of "Participating Providers".
-These providers are called "participating" because they have agreed to participate in the claims administrator's preferred provider organization program (PPO), which is called the Prudent Buyer Plan in California.
+The claims administrator has made available to the members a network of various types of "Participating Providers".
+These providers are called "participating" because they have agreed to participate in the claims administrator's preferred provider organization program (PPO), called the Prudent Buyer Plan.
 Participating providers have agreed to a rate they will accept as reimbursement for covered services.
+The amount of benefits payable under this plan will be different for non-participating providers than for participating providers.
+See the definition of "Participating Providers" in the DEFINITIONS section for a complete list of the types of providers which may be participating providers.